YuheiNakasaka/sayhuuzoku/README.md

 ## Usage

 ```
-$ sayhuuzoku -h
+$ sayhuuzoku h
 NAME:
-   sayhuuzoku - A new cli application
+   sayhuuzoku -  A new cli application to generate a shop name like 風俗店(huuzoku-shop).

 USAGE:
    sayhuuzoku [global options] command [command options] [arguments...]